Beth El Memorial Park

 All lots are maintained under a vigorous program of perpetual care with a one-time charge to purchasers.
 Our services include helping families place memorial markers, flower urns and other commemorative items.

 Many families choose to purchase lots well in advance of a time of need.
 This relieves families of an added burden during an emotionally stressful time.
 Individual or family plots may be purchased with convenient payment plans.
-For more information, please contact Lisa Silverstein at 410-484-0411 or [email protected].
+For more information, please contact Ben Kreshtool at [email protected]; Yvonne Epstein at [email protected] or call us at 410-484-0411.

 - The Jewish Funeral & Advance Planning - Sunday, September 15 at 10:00 a.m. in the Soul Center